abhinav/git-spice/doc/src/guide/limits.md

 title: Limitations
 description: >-
-  Usage constraints and limitations when using git-spice to interact with GitHub.
+  Usage constraints and limitations when using git-spice to interact with GitHub or GitLab.
 ---

-git-spice's handling of GitHub Pull Requests is limited by what's possible with GitHub and its handling of Git commits.
+Usage of git-spice with GitHub and GitLab runs into limitations of what is possible on those platforms, and how they handle Git commits.
 Some limitations imposed on git-spice are listed below.

 ## Write access required

-When a branch `F` is stacked on another branch `B`, and you want to create stacked Pull Requests from them, the PR for `F` will be created against `B`.
+When a branch `F` is stacked on another branch `B`, and you want to submit Change Requests for both, the CR for `F` will be created against `B`.
 To do this, git-spice needs to push both branches to the same repository.

 Therefore, to use git-spice to stack PRs,